Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 How striking is a huge piece of artwork on a blank wall?

-Following these general guidelines for scale and proportion will add that intangible “it” factor to your rooms.
+Following this general guideline for scale and proportion will help add that intangible “it” factor to your rooms.
 And unlike many other design elements, using scale and proportion correctly doesn’t cost anything extra.
-It may even have people asking if you hired a designer!

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.